 4.3.
-Analyzing Performance by Model Combinations
+Performance Analysis for Various Model Combinations

-To implement the RAG process in this paper, Gpt3.5-turbo was used as the LLM model and text-embedding-ada-002 was used as the embedding model to verify the whole process from user query to answer.
-In this section, we reconstructed the RAG process using a combination of LLM and embedding models and experimented with it.
+To implement the RAG, we used Gpt3.5-Turbo as the LLM model and text-embedding-ada-002 as the embedding model to verify the entire process, from user query to answer generation.
+In this section, we describe the reconstruction of the RAG process using various combinations of five LLMs and two embedding models to verify the scalability of RAG systems across different LLMs.
+Specifically, we used Gpt-3.5-Turbo, Gemma-2-9b [35], Llama-3-8B [36], Mistral-7B [37], and Qwen2-7B [38] LLMs, and OpenAI's “text-embedding-ada-002” and the local Korean “snunlp/KR-SBERT-V40K-klueNLI-augSTS” [39] embedding models.
+These models were analyzed using ten performance metrics.

-More specifically, the performance evaluation in this paper aims to analyze the results of experiments with a combination of five LLM models and two embedding models that comprise the RAG process.
-This allows us to verify the scalability of RAG-implemented systems to different language models.
-Specifically, we used five LLMs: Gpt3.5-turbo, Gemma2 9B[35], Llama3 8B[36], Mistral 7B[37], and Qwen2 7B[38], including OpenAI's 'text-embedding-ada-002' embedding model and the local Korean embedding model 'snunlp/KR-SBERT-V40K-klueNLI-augSTS'[39].
-A total of 10 performance metrics were analyzed using a combination of these models.